TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Results

 \subsection{Phase-wise Ablation in 32B: Diagnostic and Structural Metrics}

-\autoref{tab:phasewise_ablation} separates two dimensions that are often conflated in reasoning model evaluations.
-The \textbf{score} column compresses \textsc{Time}Bench category accuracies into a single proxy for commonsense robustness under state changes such as temporal gaps, anomalous inputs, and offset shifts.
-The remaining columns capture \textbf{structural behavior}: whether explicit reasoning is used, where it appears within a turn, how many tokens it consumes, and how often decoding degenerates.
-Together with \autoref{fig:radar_phase}, this allows us to study how a context-triggered reasoning policy reshapes generation.
+\autoref{tab:phasewise_ablation} separates two aspects of behavior that are related but not identical.
+The \textbf{score} column summarizes \textsc{Time}Bench performance across diagnostic categories.
+The remaining columns capture \textbf{structural behavior}: whether explicit reasoning is used, where it appears, how many tokens it consumes, and how often decoding degenerates.
+Together with \autoref{fig:radar_phase}, this shows how the curriculum changes both benchmark performance and reasoning deployment.

-\paragraph{Baselines.} The no-thinking baseline handles local cues well, with strong timezone sensitivity and reasonable short-range retrospection, but fails on transition-oriented categories such as flow anomaly detection and gap awareness and misses most invalid timestamps.
-Enabling full thinking improves scrutiny with significant rise in invalid time detection, yet transition categories remain near floor.
-Structurally, the thinking baseline behaves like a classic chain-of-thought model: runs contain a single front-loaded trace, averaging about 911 reasoning tokens and 1{,}573 total output tokens, with a high degeneracy rate of 18.18\%.
+\paragraph{Baselines.} The no-thinking baseline handles some local cues reasonably well, including timezone sensitivity and short-range retrospection, but performs poorly on categories that require detecting discontinuity, anomaly, or stale assumptions, such as flow anomaly detection and gap awareness, and it misses most invalid timestamps.
+Enabling full thinking improves some forms of temporal scrutiny, especially invalid time detection, but these discontinuity-sensitive categories remain weak.
+Structurally, the thinking baseline behaves like a standard front-loaded reasoner: nearly every run contains a single initial trace, averaging about 911 reasoning tokens and 1{,}573 output tokens, with 18.18\% degeneracy.